davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

 The functional UI tests for our web projects use [Selenium](), and the way you specify target environments and additional configuration is through desired capabilities.
 Depending on your Selenium client and chosen framework, these capabilities can be specified in different ways.
-We're using the official python client and [pytest-selenium][], which allows capabilities to be specified in a file using a 'capabilities' key via [pytest-variables][].
+We're using the official Python client and [pytest-selenium][], which allows capabilities to be specified in a file using a 'capabilities' key via [pytest-variables][].
 In our pipelines we have a `writeCapabilities` function, which accepts a map, and merges this will